hhuynh18/sp21/materials/psets/pset-b.md

 	1. Describe the webs and draw the interference graph.
 Clearly indicate which web each node corresponds to in the interference graph.

 	1. Suppose we perform register allocation (using the method described in class) for a target architecture with three registers.
 Can we complete register allocation without spilling or splitting webs?
-Explain why.
+Explain why, using the interference graph from the previous part or otherwise.

 	1. Suppose our target architecture had only two registers.
 Split a web in order to complete register allocation.
 Do this by inserting one store and one load instructions into the above code.